Pedestrian scramble: In the United States

 The signal at the intersection of McKinley and Riverside Avenues on the campus of Ball State University in Muncie, Indiana, is called the "Scramble Light" and is identified by the university as a campus landmark.

-Athens, Ohio, has one diagonal crosswalk still in place (as of May 2022) at the intersection of Court and Union Streets in Uptown, near the Ohio University campus.
+Athens, Ohio, has two diagonal crosswalks still in place (as of May 2022) at the intersection of Court and Union Streets in Uptown, near the Ohio University campus and at the intersection of Court and President Streets within the campus.